AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

 reasoner.
 Due to the indeterminism of abductive reasoning, there could be multiple candidates compatible to the knowledge base.
-When this happens, reasoner can minimize inconsistencies between the knowledge base and pseudo labels predicted by the learning part, and then return **only one** candidate which has highest consistency.
+When this happens, reasoner can minimize inconsistencies between the knowledge base and pseudo-labels predicted by the learning part, and then return **only one** candidate that has the highest consistency.

 We can create a reasoner simply by instantiating class ``Reasoner`` and passing our knowledge base as an parameter.
 As an